madve2/md-slide/content/demo.md

 * * *

-## Your standard list
+## Your standard list example

 - The ```<!DOCTYPE>``` is really long in HTML 4.01
     - HTML5: not anymore!
 - Inside ```<html>```, ```<head>``` lets you set _meta stuff_
 - In ```<body>```, you can set **actual content**

-- If you use HTML in your slides, don't forget to utilize backticks(\`), unless you actually want HTML in your slide
+> If you want to show HTML code in your slides, don't forget to utilize backticks(\`), unless you actually want the HTML to _render_ in your slide

 <button style="margin-top: 8px; float:left; width:150px; height:100px; font-size:20px; " onclick="alert('Yay')">Like this!</button>